 Notice for Rent Increases

-• 60-Day Notice Requirement: Landlords must provide tenants with a 60-day notice for any rent increase.
-This aligns with Washington State law and ensures tenants have sufficient time to adjust their budgets or decide whether to renew their lease.
+- 90-Day Notice Requirement: Landlords must provide tenants with a 90-day notice for any rent increase under RCW 59.18.280.
+Washington also caps most rent increases at 9.683% for 2026, a limit that resets each year.
+These rules give tenants time to adjust their budgets and decide whether to renew.

 Move-in Fees and Security Deposits